Waipu Caves

 Useful Information

-Location: 16 km nw of Waipu.
+Location: 16 km northwest of Waipu.

 From Auckland north on SH1 towards Whangarei, south of Oakleigh turn onto Springfield Road for 22 km.
 Turn left onto Waipu Caves Road for 8 km.
 Waipu Caves Reserve left signposted.